mdeweerd/zha-toolkit/README.md

 The manufacturer can extend these clusters with predefined attributes and commands with their own.\
-Attributes allow you to define how the device should function, or let's you read or set the state or data from your device.
+Attributes allow you to define how the device should function, or let's you read or set the state or data from a device.
 For instance you may write a temperature setpoint used by the device to regulate the heat in a room.
-And you may read an attribute to know how much power was already delivered by your power outlet.\
+And you may read an attribute to know how much power was already delivered by a power outlet.\
-Commands
-let you control your device.
+Commands let you control a
+device.
 For instance there are commands to turn a switch on and off.
-Sometimes you'll write an attribute to "command" your device, sometimes you can use a command or write an attribute to to the same thing.\
+Sometimes you'll write an attribute to "command" a device, sometimes you can use a command or write an attribute to to the same thing.\
+Attributes
-Attributes have a type - there are quite a few of them.
+have a type - there are quite a few of them.
 For instance there are boolean attributes, unsigned and signed byte attributes, up to arrays, timestamps and more.
 (Most of the time zha-toolkit and zha will find the type without your help.)

-Home Assistant uses your Zigbee USB key or Zigbee gateway which contains the Zigbee Coordinator.
-The Coordinator is the "central" node in your network.
+Home Assistant uses a Zigbee USB key or Zigbee gateway which contains the Zigbee Coordinator.
+The Coordinator is the "central" node in the network.

 The actions of reading or writing attributes, and commands are often initiated from the Coordinator.
 Commands can also be sent by zigbee devices